 How To Face Your Bigger Social Fears Gradually

 You can probably read through this article just as quickly as all the other ones on this site.
-But it's one of the most important and useful ones here, because it will provide a framework for how you can work through your more difficult social fears in the most manageable way possible.
-The principles here can also be used to work on other types of fears.
+But it's one of the most important and useful ones here, because it provides a framework for how you can work through your more difficult social fears in the most manageable way possible.
+The principles here can be used to chip away at other types of fears too.

-Some of our fears are more minor and once we put our minds to pushing our comfort zones we can become used to them fairly quickly.
+Some of our fears are more minor and once we put our minds to pushing our comfort zone we can get used to them fairly quickly.
 If our fears are more intense it's not that simple, and we need to more slowly wade into things.
-The ideas here are basically my summary of well supported exposure therapy concepts that counselors have been recommending for decades.
-They're considered the gold standard for treating phobias.
+The ideas here are basically my summary of well-supported Exposure Therapy concepts that counselors have been using to treat phobias for decades.

-While this article will mainly use social fears as examples, the ideas below can also be used to help you ease into doing behaviors that you want to do, but which you're feeling a little lazy about getting started on.
+While this article will focus on social fears, the ideas below can also be used to help you ease into doing behaviors that you want to do, but which you're feeling a little lazy about getting started on.
 Of course, when someone is feeling unmotivated about doing something, at times that's because some anxiety is at the heart of it.

 Be at a point where you're really ready to make changes

-The approach I'll outline below is the easiest way to face your fears, but even then it won't be totally painless.
-Facing your fears isn't comfortable.
-Facing a fear gradually with the aid of coping skills will make the process as pleasant as it can be, but it still won't feel great at times.
-The process also takes about one to three months of consistent work.
+The approach I'll outline below is the easiest way to face your fears, but even then it won't be totally comfortable.
+Facing a fear gradually with the aid of coping skills will make the task as pleasant as it can be, but it still won't feel great at times.
+The process also takes a few months of consistent work.

 If you haven't already, read up on the theories behind the suggestions below

-Before facing any fears, start to get a handle on the distorted beliefs and thinking that contribute to your anxiety in social situations
+Before facing any fears, start to get a handle on the distorted beliefs and thinking that contribute to your anxiety in social settings

 Social fears are sustained by beliefs which amplify the perceived danger of certain situations.
-Most people with social anxiety have a wide variety of these beliefs, some of the big ones being, "I'm a loser", "If I screw up in a social situation it will be terrible", "People are mean-spirited and constantly judging others", and "Every social situation is high stakes".
-They also don't have the best attitudes towards nervousness itself, and usually think of anxiety as something that's horrible and must be avoided, as well as hidden from people, at all costs.
+Most people with social anxiety have a wide variety of these beliefs, some of the common ones being "I'm an awkward loser", "If I screw up a conversation it will be terrible", "People are mean-spirited and judgmental", and "Every social situation is high stakes".
+They also don't have the best attitudes toward nervousness itself, and usually think of anxiety as something that's horrible and must be avoided, as well as hidden from people, at all costs.

-If you try to face your fears, but leave all your counterproductive beliefs intact, you're going to have a bad time.
-You'll go into every encounter feeling it's life or death, and if it all doesn't go well according to your unrealistic standards, you'll come away with the wrong message and feel even more dejected and discouraged.
-You need to educate yourself about the faulty thinking behind the way you approach social situations, and try to have a more balanced, realistic perspective.
+If you try to face your fears, but leave all your counterproductive beliefs intact, you're going to get tripped up before long.
+You'll go into every encounter feeling it's life or death.
+If it all doesn't go well according to your unrealistic standards, you'll come away with the wrong message and feel even more dejected and discouraged.
+You need to educate yourself about the faulty thinking behind the way you approach social interactions, and try to have a more balanced, realistic perspective.
 These articles are a good start:

 You've also got to try to develop a better relationship with your anxiety:

-As I say elsewhere, changing your thinking won't eradicate your fears on its own.
+As I say elsewhere, changing your thinking often won't eradicate your fears on its own.
 You need to face them to do that.
-Addressing your thinking and facing your fears tend to work in tandem: If you have some understanding of how distorted thinking impacts your social fears that will get you to the starting gate, where you can start facing them with a fairly healthy mindset.
-Then, once you start facing your fears, make some progress, and have some more positive social experiences, that real world feedback will help clean up your thinking further.
+Addressing your thinking and facing your fears tend to work in tandem: If you have some understanding of how distorted thinking impacts your social fears that will get you to the starting gate, where you can start facing them with a healthy mindset.
+Then, once you start facing your fears, make some progress, and have some more positive social experiences, that real world feedback will help clean up your thoughts further.
 You'll see firsthand that your old view of the world wasn't totally accurate.
-From there a positive feedback loop starts, where as you have more success you start thinking about social situations in a more productive way, which allows you to push your limits even further and attain even more good results.
+From there a positive feedback loop starts, where as you have more success you start thinking about social situations in a more productive way, which allows you to push your limits even further and get even better results.